LeStarch/kafka-benchmarking/README.md

 Code Base
 ---------

-Java is choosen as the language of choice for this project because OODT's primary language is Java and thus java should be used to ensure compatibility with OODT.
+Java is choosen as the language of choice for this project because OODT's primary language is Java and thus Java should be used to ensure compatibility with OODT.

 To Build
 --------

 This project uses maven and pom.xml files to build.
-It compiles the java source code, constructs a jar, and packages all dependencies into a .tar.gz archive.
+It compiles the Java source code, constructs a jar, and packages all dependencies into a .tar.gz archive.

 ```
 mvn install